xiayuhuazhang/Python-deep-learning-code/README.md

-# this is for keras
-have fun
+This is for code practice of "Deep Learning with Python"